Habibu-R-ahman/URI-Online-Judge-Solutions/README.md

 This is an open source codes for you of URI online Judge.<br/>
 Here, I've added and *collected some URI problems solution in C, C++, Java and <b>Python</b>.
 You can use these URI Online judge solutions in your coding time on URI..<br/>
 <em><h2>N:B:<q>Before seeing the solution make sure that you tried enough</q></h3></em><br/>
 I'm Trying to add more Solutions...
-Keep in touch!<br>
+Keep in touch!

+---

 <p align="center">
    <i>